Student Organizations

 Providing a common thread between pharmacists, student pharmacists, and other healthcare professionals.

-Educating and influencing legislators, policy makes, regulators, and the public to advance our mission and vision.
+Educating and influencing legislators, policymakers, regulators, and the public to advance our mission and vision.

 Seeking continuous academic excellence and professional development at the highest standard.